ConYel/my_site_two/README.md

 I don't know the key to success, but the key to failure is trying to please everybody.
 ― Bill Cosby

+Don’t allow your wounds to transform you into someone you are not.
+― Paulo Coelho